AbhilashAynipully/moms-kitchen/README.md

 # Mom's Kitchen

-## Relish The taste of Indian cuisine
+## Relish The Taste Of Indian Cuisine

 This website is an Indian food ordering website, it introduces visitors to the the mother- daughter duo who are the chefs behind all the dishes available on the website.
 The site enables visitors to know about chefs , special dish for the day and allows them to order food of their choice from the menu available.
 It talks about discount and allows customer to sign-up to avail this discount.